RedisLabs/redislabs-docs/content/rc/databases/monitor-performance.md

 For details, see [Access management]({{< relref "/rc/security/access-control/access-management" >}}).

-If you subscribe to Redis Enterprise Cloud through a Platform-as-a-Service (PaaS) provider (such as Heroku), you will need to review your provider's documentation for help managing your team.
+If you subscribe to Redis Cloud through a Platform-as-a-Service (PaaS) provider (such as Heroku), you will need to review your provider's documentation for help managing your team.